Shoulder tendinitis and tearing of the long head of the biceps tendon

-What are the signs of tendinitis or a tear of the biceps tendon at the shoulder?
+What are the signs of long head biceps tendinitis or a tear of the biceps tendon at the shoulder?

 When the biceps tendon has tendinitis or a tear at the shoulder, it causes pain at the front of the shoulder that radiates toward the elbow and increases at night.
 When the biceps tendon tears at the shoulder, patients may hear a sudden pop and notice a visible change in the shape and look of their arms (Popeye muscle).
-They may also experience weakness in the shoulder.
+So, pain and weakness in the shoulder are common symptoms.

 What are the possible repercussions?

-Chronic tendinitis is sometimes the cause of a biceps tendon tear.
-The inflammation causes pain on the back side of the shoulder, which limits activity.
-A spontaneous tear of the long head of the biceps at the shoulder does not affect function but does affect how the arm looks.
+Chronic long head biceps tendinitis may cause biceps tendon tear in the future.
+Moreover, the inflammation causes severe pain on the back side of the shoulder, which limits activity.
+A spontaneous tear of the long head of the biceps at the shoulder does not affect function, but does affect how the arm looks.
+Moreover, the tendon sheath (covering) may get thicker as tendinitis progresses.

 What are the non-surgical treatments?

-There are several non-surgical treatment options for people with biceps tendinitis or a proximal biceps tendon tear.
+There are several nonsurgical treatment and physical therapy options for active patient with a long head biceps tendinitis or a proximal biceps tendon tear.

 • Physiotherapy